LightTable/user-guide/basic_functionality.md

 # Basic Functionality

-Creating and opening files, navigation pane, connections pane, command pane, searching documentation
+All you could want to know about: files, navigation, connections, commands, and searching documentation

 ### Opening and creating new files